BraydenMonroney/Sensor-Grid-Simulation/README.md

 # Sensor-Grid-Simulation
-This is a sensor grid simulation that represents a humidity sensor.
-The grid shows the movement of water according to the sensor based on certain factors.
+This simulation has 9 sensors set up in a grid.
+All sensors must be activated for the simulation to start, and they must be run seperately for now.
+When running the sensors, for the input you can input a to simulate a sensor being activated.
+You can activate multpiple sensors in the simulation, and run the grid simulation.
+The first grid shows the simulate water going from sensor to sensor linearly by calculating velocity with respect to distance and time.
+The second grid finds the most optimized path of the water travel by using the cubic spline method.